hth313/ladybug/doc/reference.rst

 Arithmetic operations
 =====================

 Instructions that perform some kind of calculation, i.e. arithmetic, logical and bit manipulation instructions, consume their arguments and place the result on the stack.
 The original value of X is placed in the L (Last X) register.
-If the instruction consumes more arguments from the stack than it produces, the stack drops and the contents of the top register (T) is duplicated as needed.
+If the instruction consumes more arguments from the stack than it produces, the stack drops and the contents of the top register (T) is duplicated.

 .. object:: ADD